Aussie-designed Raine electric scooter ready to electrify the daily commute

 Like an electric vehicle, the scooter’s lithium ion battery pack can be charged with green energy from the grid or a rooftop solar system for renewable transport.
 According to Mannering’s calculations, it costs her about 12 cents to charge her prototype model from grid power.

-Are they legal on Australian roads?
+Are electronic scooters allowed on Australian roads?

 Legality varies according to jurisdiction, with Queensland the only Australian state to allow e-scooters above 200W to be operated at speeds up to 25kph.